Glacier Paradise, boasting one of the most amazing views of the Alps, is definitely a must-see attraction when visiting Zermatt, Switzerland.

 The Village of Zermatt

 Sitting below the Matterhorn, the village of Zermatt simply is a Swiss gem.
 You cannot look anywhere without being taken in by the views.
-Most of the hotels are family owned, and there’s a sense of calm and serenity (possibly because there are no cars).
+Most of the hotels are family owned, and there’s a sense of calm and serenity, likely due to the fact that you will not see or hear any automobiles.
+Zermatt is a car-free town!

 Before our dinner, Amadé took us on a walk through Zermatt and told us about the history of the village as well as the buildings in the old part or “hinterdorf” which means “rear village”.
 Some of the photos were taken earlier in the day, but at the same places we passed.
-You can learn more about the architecture and history HERE.
+You can learn more about the architecture and history of this old village.

 Some of the buildings are over 500 years old!
 They’re a photographer’s dream, especially with all the gorgeous flowers on every building no matter if they’re old or new.